shiyanl/Glider-Airfield-Management-System/README.md

 Release the product on behalf of Unimelb Glider Network Project team.

+The owner of the product is Melbourne Gliding Club, VIC, Australia

 The main developers of the project are:

 Akshay Wadhavane,